 Packet A packet is the unit of data that is routed between an origin and a destination.
 When different packets of the transport stream.
 The transport stream contains data representing many different signals.
-The S300 software running on your PC uses the requested.
+The S300 software running on your PC uses the PID number to find only those packets of data that contain the information you have requested.
 (See RF Frequency.)